What exactly is all this ASMR stuff?

 Whether you’re into getting tingles from high pitched “trigger” sounds or you feel relaxed by role-play videos such as pampering or doctor videos, there’s something for everyone in the world of ASMR.

-I’ve compiled a list of some of the most popular ASMR channels, mixed with a few of my favorites, to give you a taste of the wide range of ASMR available on YouTube early in 2019.
+I’ve compiled a list of some of the most popular ASMR channels, mixed with a few of my favorites, to give you a taste of the wide range of ASMR available on YouTube.
 Note that there a quite a few more females in this area than males.

 Whether or not you experience ASMR to its fullest “tingly” effect, you may still find ASMR relaxing and sleep-inducing.